arcaldwell49/Superpower/README.md

 # An Introduction to Superpower

-The goal of `Superpower` is to easily simulate ANOVA designs and empirically calculate power using a simulation approach.
+The goal of `Superpower` is to easily simulate factorial designs and empirically calculate power using a simulation approach.
 This app is intended to be utilized for prospective (a priori) power analysis.